Vanclief/go-crypto/README.md

 # go-crypto

-Minimalistic package with a friendly interface for using common crypto functions in Go
+Package go-crypto provides an opinionated, simple interface to use common crypto functions in golang

+## Features

+- Extremely simple to use.

+## Usage

+TODO